impress-org/givewp/readme.txt

 == Changelog ==
 = 3.0.3: October 20th, 2023 =
+* Fix: Using the multi-form shortcode with the ids attribute no longer causes a fatal error
 * Fix: Forms no longer have fatal errors on Elementor websites when the Display Content option is enabled

 = 3.0.2: October 19th, 2023 =